 Planet's Executive Summary

-We expect arrival of the 2015 Subaru XV Crosstrek at Planet in late Fall, 2014.
+We expect arrival of the 2015 Subaru XV Crosstrek at Planet in January, 2015.
 This is late for a Subaru introduction; they typically occur during the previous summer and sometimes as early as the previous spring.
+Since we opened in 1998, we don't remember ever waiting until the calendar turned to see a new model.
 We anticipate that Subaru will be making some modest changes to the car requiring additional time for engineering.